JATOS/JATOS_docs/docs/Manage_your_JATOS/User-Manager.md

 ## Superusers

 By default, granting Superuser status is disabled.
-To enable it, add the following line to your `conf/jatos.conf` file (or `conf/production.conf` for versions < 3.8.3):
+To enable it, add the following line to your `conf/jatos.conf` file:

 ```
 jatos.user.role.allowSuperuser = true